tomwei7/gocode/README.md

 [![Build Status](https://travis-ci.org/mdempsky/gocode.svg?branch=master)](https://travis-ci.org/mdempsky/gocode)

+## github.com/mdempsky/gocode

+This version of gocode is a fork of the [original](https://github.com/nsf/gocode), which is no longer supported.
+This fork should work for all versions of Go >= 1.8.
+It only works for `$GOPATH` projects.
+For a version of gocode that works with Modules, please see [github.com/stamblerre/gocode](https://github.com/stamblerre/gocode).

 ## An autocompletion daemon for the Go programming language

 Gocode is a helper tool which is intended to be integrated with your source code editor, like vim, neovim and emacs.
 It provides several advanced capabilities, which currently includes: